RACS-SADL: Robust and Understandable Randomized Consensus in the Cloud: Formal Proofs

-\begin{theorem} Let $B$ be a level $2$ elected-asynchronous block that is committed, then all blocks proposed in the subsequent rounds extend $B$. \end{theorem} \begin{proof} We prove this by contradiction.
-Assume that level two elected-asynchronous block $B$ is committed with rank $(v,r)$ and block $\tilde{B}$ with rank ($\tilde{v}$, $\tilde{r}$) such that ($\tilde{v}$, $\tilde{r}$) $>$ $(v,r)$ is the first block in the chain starting from $B$ that does not extend $B$. $\tilde{B}$ can be formed in two occurrences: (1) $\tilde{B}$ is a synchronous block in the view $v+1$ (see line~\ref{S:line:36}) or (2) $\tilde{B}$ is a level $1$ asynchronous block with a view strictly greater than $v$ (see line~\ref{A:line:6}). (we do not consider the case where $\tilde{B}$ is a level 2 elected-asynchronous block, because this directly follows from \ref{th:1})
+\begin{theorem} Let $B$ be a level $2$ elected-fallback block that is committed, then all blocks proposed in the subsequent rounds extend $B$. \end{theorem} \begin{proof} We prove this by contradiction.
+Assume that level two elected-fallback block $B$ is committed with rank $(v,r)$ and block $\tilde{B}$ with rank ($\tilde{v}$, $\tilde{r}$) such that ($\tilde{v}$, $\tilde{r}$) $>$ $(v,r)$ is the first block in the chain starting from $B$ that does not extend $B$. $\tilde{B}$ can be formed in two occurrences: (1) $\tilde{B}$ is a synchronous block in the view $v+1$ or (2) $\tilde{B}$ is a level $1$ fallback block with a view strictly greater than $v$. (we do not consider the case where $\tilde{B}$ is a level 2 elected-fallback block, because this directly follows from \ref{th:1})

 If $B$ is committed, then from the algorithm construction it is clear that a majority of the replicas will set $B$ as $block_{high}$.
-This is because, to send a <asynchronous-complete> message with $B$, a replica should collect at least $n-f$ <vote-async> messages (see line~\ref{A:line:15}).
+This is because, to send a $<$asynchronous-complete$>$ message with $B$, a replica should collect at least $n-f$ $<$vote-async$>$ messages.
 Hence, its guaranteed that if $\tilde{B}$ is formed in view $v$+1 as a synchronous block, then it will observe $B$ as the $block_{high}$, thus we reach a contradiction.

-In the second case, if $\tilde{B}$ is formed in a subsequent view, then it is guaranteed that the level $1$ block will extend $B$ by gathering from the <timeout> messages $B$ as $block_{high}$ or a block extending $B$ as the $block_{high}$ (see line~\ref{A:line:6}), hence we reach a contradiction. \end{proof}
+In the second case, if $\tilde{B}$ is formed in a subsequent view, then it is guaranteed that the level $1$ block will extend $B$ by gathering from the $<$timeout$>$ messages $B$ as $block_{high}$ or a block extending $B$ as the $block_{high}$, hence we reach a contradiction. \end{proof}

 \begin{theorem} There exists a single history of committed blocks. \end{theorem} \begin{proof} Assume by way of contradiction there are two different histories $H_1$ and $H_2$ of committed blocks.
 Then there is at least one block from $H_1$ that does not extend at least one block from $H_2$.
 This is a contradiction with theorems~\ref{th:3},~\ref{th:4} and~\ref{th:6}.
 Hence there exists a single chain of committed blocks. \end{proof}